An eternal question for foodies: What are the best cafes in Singapore?

 Cafes in Singapore are a dime a dozen.
-And as we all know, brunch is becoming a staple in most of our daily Singapore lifestyles nowadays, allowing for a late morning sleep-in especially during weekends.
-So we said ‘hey, let’s find the best cafes in Singapore that serve brunch!.
-Which led to this article.
+And as we all know, brunch is becoming a staple in most of our daily Singapore lifestyles nowadays, allowing for a late morning sleep-in, especially during weekends.
+We all could use a great cafe near us.

 Common Man Coffee Roasters has been around for quite some time now but it’s definitely one of those cafes that you’ve got to visit if you’re an avid cafe hopper.